MoltenTears/Collectors_v1/README.txt

 green "Send Collector!" button on the HUD.
 This will result in a Collector being positioned at the front gate of the Collector Depot, ready for assignment.
 The player can now click the left mouse button on any of the intersections (marked by a blue dome, which turns red when it is being pointed at; indicating that this will be where the Collector is despatched to).
+Road Hubs turn grey when a Collector is already in that collection Zone.

 Once despatched, the player has no control over the Collectors' movements.
-It will first move to the selected destination, then find the closest house with sufficient garbage to collect, move to that house, and repeat the process until it is full (or there is insuficient garbage to collect).
+It will first move to the selected destination, then find the closest house with sufficient garbage to collect, move to that house, and repeat the process througout the zone until it is full (or there is insuficient garbage to collect).

 Once full, the Collector will move to the Waste Centre (top right corner of the city), dump its waste, then return to the Collector
 Depot for the player to despatch it again.